-- Suggestive selling only works if you (or the associate) are able to make a genuine connection with the customer.
+- Suggestive selling only works if your sales associate is able to make a genuine connection with the customer

-- The product you’re recommending should truly benefit the customer and that they’re open to buying it.
+- The products your employees are recommending should truly benefit the customer

-- When a customer already have a product in their hands, suggesting something that is complementary to it could increase add-on sales.
+- When a customer already has a product in their hands, suggesting something that is complementary to it could increase add-on sales

-Make the most of your point of sale marketing
+Make the most of your stores’ point of sale marketing

-Your retail space’s square footage is limited.
-While you don’t want to clutter your space, you definitely want to use that real-estate to promote your products and drive more in-store sales.
+The square footage in your stores is limited.
+While you don’t want to clutter them, you definitely want to use that real-estate to promote your products and drive more in-store sales.

 And that’s where point of sale marketing comes in handy.
 With it, you create additional sales opportunities and increase sales without being an annoying salesperson.
 By focusing on finding products that help customers solve their problems, you’re sure to win their loyalty and their lifetime value (LTV) in the process.